Support for undocumented students

 - ECC offers different payment plans to cover tuition costs for degree and certificate programs.

-Yes, the Board of Trustees Academic Scholarship is available to high school students graduating this year.
-They can apply and receive a Board of Trustees scholarship for up to four consecutive semesters (excludes summer).
+The Board of Trustees Academic Scholarship is available to high school students graduating this year.
+Students can apply and receive a scholarship for up to four consecutive semesters (excluding summer).
 Check with the Financial Aid and Scholarships Office for other Board of Trustees scholarships.

-Students may also consider the Foundation Scholarship for students at ECC.
-Learn more details about these scholarships on scholarship page.
+Students at ECC may also consider the Foundation Scholarship.
+Learn more about these scholarships on our Scholarships page.

 Yes, the Retention of Illinois Students & Equity (RISE) Act allows eligible undocumented students who are disqualified from federal financial aid to apply for the Illinois Monetary Award Program (MAP).
 However, you still must meet the eligibility requirements for the MAP grant.
 Read the eligibility requirements for funding.